 Why Trender Research?

-I have been in the hi-tech business for 17 years and, as VP Marketing for my past five companies, have engaged many different market research and consulting firms for their services.
+I have been in the hi-tech business for 22years and, as VP Marketing for my past four companies, have engaged many different market research and consulting firms for their services.
 Many of them provide excellent qualitative and quantitative services for their clients.
 Some of them cover competitive intelligence, some dig deep on technology, others analyze market share and make forecasts for specific industries.
 Many of them are also my friends.
 I see them often on the speaking circuit at trade shows and conferences.
 They are typically very bright, with perhaps 10-20+ years in the technology industry.
 They get paid to help companies or investors predict where the market is going, or provide specific advice on new products or emerging markets.

 And despite all this, I can't help but to observe that many of the major trends of the past 15 years went largely unpredicted.
 Google displacing Yahoo as market leader, YouTube, iPod, FaceBook, Instant Messaging, etc. Name the trend.
 Every time I think everything with regard to technology and services has already been done, something new and revolutionary comes along.